es-chng/APIF/_articles/de-escalate-DCIS.md

   Treatment is remarkably similar to that of IBC despite different biology.
   Approximately 20% of patients with a preoperative biopsy diagnosis of pure DCIS upstage to IBC after surgery, most likely because occult synchronous IBC was present but not sampled at biopsy.
-SLNB is performed to compensate for this upstaging risk.
-Although ASCO/NCCN guidelines recommend SLNB only for patients with DCIS treated with mastectomy, application of these recommendations is variable in routine practice: 98.8% of patients with DCIS who underwent axillary surgery had no lymph node metastasis and were thus overtreaded, exposing them to postoperative pain, reduced shoulder mobility, lymphedema, and seroma formation.
+Sentinel lymph node biopsy (SLNB) is performed to compensate for this upstaging risk.
+Although ASCO/NCCN guidelines recommend SLNB only for patients with DCIS treated with mastectomy, application of these recommendations is variable in routine
+  practice: 98.8% of patients with DCIS who underwent axillary surgery had no lymph node metastasis and were thus overtreated, exposing them to postoperative pain, reduced shoulder mobility, lymphedema, and seroma formation.
 De-escalation is already established for early IBC, with the INSEMA, SOUND, BOOG 2013-08, and NAUTILUS trials showing SLNB may be safely omitted in clinically node-negative, ER+/HER2− early disease.
-Riggi and colleagues therefore sought to identify robust biomarkers distinguishing DCIS with low versus high risk of upstaging to IBC, with the goal of safely omitting SLNB.
+Riggi and colleagues therefore sought to identify biomarkers distinguishing DCIS with low versus high risk of upstaging to IBC, with the ultimate goal of informing future de-escalation of axillary surgery.

 evidence:
   - source: "Riggi et al. (2026); retrospective cohort of 258 DCIS lesions (252 patients)"